|

 night we are rewarded with beautiful auroras and rediscover

+the stars.
 Upernavik Isfjord : sailing on land

 ... some glaciers have melted as far as 10km inland (photos